CemAktasGit/project-website/README.md

 In "connect", PHP and MySQL is used to save user entries on a local database.
 To run this part of the website, a local database called "website" is required including the tables "registration" and "sendmessage" for the forms on the web pages "Registration" and "Contact Us".

 # Login System is not finished right now!
 In this branch, a login system will be developed.
 This will include a sign up form, and login/logout buttons.
-Initially, a "guest account" is possible.